Dayton Flyers men's basketball: Oliver Purnell era (1994–2003)

-The Brian Gregory era
+Brian Gregory era (2003–2011)

 On April 9, 2003, the University of Dayton announced that Michigan State assistant Brian Gregory would become the 18th head basketball coach for the Flyers.
 Gregory enjoyed immediate success with his new team, guiding the senior-laden Flyers to a 24–9 record, the 2003 Maui Invitational Tournament Championship and a berth in the NCAA tournament in his inaugural season.
 The 2006–07 team finished the season 19–12 with wins over NCAA tournament bound Louisville, Creighton, Holy Cross, Miami, and George Washington.

 The Flyers opened the 2007–08 campaign with a 14–1 record and wins over 12th-ranked Louisville, sixth-ranked Pitt, and 22nd-ranked Rhode Island.
 On December 31, 2008, the team was voted into both Top 25 polls for the first time since 2003.
 The team reached as high as 14th in the AP Poll and 18th in the Coaches Poll.
 However injuries to Chris Wright and Charles Little derailed Dayton's season.
 The Flyers finished 9–10 in conference play, but 23–11 overall and were able to reach the quarterfinals of the NIT, losing at Ohio State.

 The Flyers built upon the progress of the 2007–08 season by compiling a 27–8 overall record (11–5 Atlantic-10) and defeating No. 15 Marquette and No. 17 Xavier en route to an NCAA tournament berth.
 The Flyers stunned higher seeded West Virginia before bowing out to Kansas in the Second Round.
 The 2009–10 Flyers began the season with high expectations, but faltered in league play to miss the NCAA tournament.
 However, the Flyers regrouped to storm through the NIT bracket, defeating Cincinnati and Illinois on their home floors and besting Ole Miss and North Carolina in New York to win the 2010 NIT Championship, the school's third NIT title.
 Gregory compiled a 172–94 record with the Flyers through eight seasons, leading them to two NCAAs and three NITs.
 Gregory also recruited future NBA players Brian Roberts, Chris Wright, and Chris Johnson, Dayton's first NBA players since Negele Knight in 1990.
 Gregory accepted the head coaching position at Georgia Tech following the 2010–11 season.